 Why It’s Important to Check Your SIC Code or NAICS Code

 Some similar industries have wildly different size standards as determined by the SBA.
 For example, if you are classified as an insurance agency, you are only considered small if your annual receipts do not exceed $7.5M.
 If you are in fact a reinsurance carrier, you should be classified under a different code, for which the size standard is $38.5M.
 This could alter government contracts and programs for which you qualify.

-Additionally, your NAICS or SIC code could help determine whether or not a lender will consider you for financing.
+Additionally, your NAICS or SIC code could help determine whether or not a lender will consider you for small business financing.
 Some lenders will not consider your loan application if your business is classified under a very high risk industry.
-When you apply for a loan, make sure your existing NAICS code doesn’t incorrectly classify you under a higher risk industry than the one you should be in.
+Or they may simply choose to lend to businesses in certain classification codes, but not others.
+When you apply for a loan, make sure your existing NAICS code is accurate.
+Learn how to check your NAICS codes here.

 How to Obtain an SIC Code or NAICS Code

-Though the differences between NAICS and SIC codes may seem slight, they do represent a definitive shift that weighs heavily in favor of NAICS codes.
+Though the differences between SIC and NAICS classification codes may seem slight, they do represent a definitive shift that weighs heavily in favor of NAICS codes.
 However, even if this is the case, you may find that you need to utilize both at one point or another.